 The leader of the group was quite clear in her objections to the convention.
 She reckoned that her council should not have accepted money from the organisers as it gave the impression of support from the locals.
 She could see the argument for the need of defence and actually brought it up herself.
 However, she saw the convention as nothing more than advertising to various states, some of which would be using their weapons to repress their own citizens or to invade other countries to repress theirs.
 I thought at the time that she made a good point.
 After visiting the organisers, I realised I had underestimated her argument.

 The various displays inside the hall looked a wee bit tacky.
 This might have been a subjective view that these were high-tech creations in a situation that looked as if they were selling under the counter films.
 I was approached by a chap from one of the displays which featured a rather old-fashioned aircraft.
-It was a Hunting Percival Jet Provost, a two seat, side by side, single engined jet trainer.
+It was a Hunting Percival Jet Provost, a two seat, side-by-side, single-engined jet trainer.
 This was not something out of Star Wars.

 The chap was asking what he should do in the event that any of his staff were threatened by the demonstrators.
 I said that from what I’d seen of them, this was unlikely, and so it proved.
 I walked back to his stand and ask him about the Provost.

 He was thrilled to demonstrate that, as shown on the CGI film, the aircraft could, if it was equipped with the ordnance that they sold, fly along a road bordered by buildings, drop one set of ordnance, spectacularly bank at the end and then return along the road are dropping the rest.
-I was assured that all the people, people was not the word he used, but people it was, so let’s say again people, all of them, would have been killed or rendered nonthreatening.
+I was assured that all the people, people was not the word he used, but people it was, so let’s say again people, around 90%, would have been killed or rendered nonthreatening.

 I did nothing about this.
 I policed the premises, doing my bit to maintain law and order, despite having what I’d just seen going round in my head.
-So good on my grandchildren for actually doing something about it.
+So good-on my grandchildren for actually doing something about it.
 My next car will probably be electric, or, at the very least, a hybrid.
 It’s too late to do something about the hundreds, probably thousands, of people killed by the products being sold at that convention.